negativetwelve/markmiyashita.com/_includes/cs61a/problems/environment_diagrams/higher_order_functions.md

 {% capture question %}
 Note: this problem is quite long.
-It's very good practice though and if you can successfully complete this problem, you are pretty csolid on environment diagrams!
+It's very good practice though and if you can successfully complete this problem, you are pretty solid on environment diagrams!
 Draw out the following environment diagram:

     def f(x):
         def y(f):